Adoption Panel and Agency Decision Maker's Decision

 The Panel minutes, although not verbatim, will always record the information in relation to the following:

 - The reports received.
-(The Panel's requirements as to reports are specified in the relevant procedures elsewhere in the Manual; see Placement for Adoption Procedure and Assessment and Approval of Prospective Adopters Procedure);
+(The Panel's requirements as to reports are specified in the relevant procedures elsewhere in the Manual; see Placement for Adoption Procedure and Recruitment, Assessment and Approval of Prospective Adopters Procedure);

 - Who attended and for which part of the discussion;